A1X5H04/portfolio/README.md

 - **Contact:** Ways to get in touch with me for potential opportunities or collaboration.
 - **Responsive Design:** Ensures an optimal viewing experience on various devices.

-## License

-This project is licensed under the [MIT License](LICENSE), which means you are free to use, modify, and distribute the code as long as you provide attribution and include the original license in your own project.

 **Heavily Inspired By [Rohi's Website](https://noel.rohi.dev/)**